sk-classroom/asc-final-exam/exam-examples.md

    - [ ] D) The reduction of the model's accuracy due to insufficient training data
    >Answer: B) The problem of gradients becoming smaller as they are propagated back through the network, making it hard to learn long-erm dependencies

-23. Which of the following is NOT a component of Long Short-erm Memory (LSTM) networks?
+23. Which of the following is NOT a component of Long Short-Term Memory (LSTM) networks?
    - [ ] A) Cell state
    - [ ] B) Gates
    - [ ] C) Activation functions